Loading VST3 Plugins From File Path in JUCE

 JUCE offers extensive support for working with audio plugins of all the major types.
 There is even

-class that implements ready-to-use UI for scanning and managing plugins by the user.
+PluginListComponent class that implements ready-to-use UI for scanning and managing plugins by the user.
 The class supports in-process scanning by default.
 However, some plugins crash while being scanned, so out-of-process scanning is often desirable.
 JUCE

-is an excellent choice for building fill-featured plugin hosts.
+AudioPluginHost app extends PluginListComponent to support this scenario as well.
+PluginListComponent is an excellent choice for building fill-featured plugin hosts.
 But what if don’t want to perform full scanning and only need to instantiate a single plugin of specific type given its file path?
 It turns out that that’s ver easy to do, but it is not immediately obvious neither from JUCE documentation, nor from code samples.

 Class ultimately responsible for creating plugin instances is

-.
+AudioPluginFormat.
 We need a concrete subclass for specific format, for example

-.
+VST3PluginFormat.
 To create a plugin instance, we must obtain its

-takes an array for adding all plugin descriptions it finds.
+PluginDescription from given file.
+We do that by calling findAllTypesForFile on the audio format.
+Some plugins can have multiple plugin types bundled in a single file.
+That’s why findAllTypesForFile takes an array for adding all plugin descriptions it finds.
 In the example below, we simply grab the last description.
-Finally, we call createInstanceFromDescription
+Finally, we call createInstanceFromDescription which, if successful, returns a pointer to

 Bellow is a complete code snippet demonstrating how to load a VST3 plugin from its file path: